alexfikl/uvt-letterhead/README.md

 ## Fonts

-Note that, by default this uses the [Myriad Pro](https://fonts.adobe.com/fonts/myriad) font.
+Note that, by default, this uses the [Myriad Pro](https://fonts.adobe.com/fonts/myriad) font.
 This font is generally not available for free, but can be purchased from Adobe or a [reseller](https://www.fontspring.com/fonts/adobe/myriad-pro).
 The OTF fonts can be directly loaded by the `XeLaTeX` or `LuaLaTeX` engines.
 To